clk11/GeneratorTeste/README.md

    - Features for viewing and analyzing test results are included.

 **Setup Instructions:**
-To run the application, download the source code from the [GitHub Repository](https://github.com/clk11/GeneratorTeste) and contact the project owner at trasca.robert2003@gmail.com to obtain the database.
+To run the application, download the source code from the [GitHub Repository](https://github.com/clk11/GeneratorTeste) and contact me at trasca.robert2003@gmail.com to obtain the database.

 **Languages:**
 - C#